In commercetools, a product is a sellable good or service. A product can be material or immaterial. Some examples of products include:

 Using variants is a key decision which must be made before importing your product data into commercetools.

 Product variants are a powerful way to model catalog data, but can lead to issues with data size.
-For example, if you model a Product Variant for each size of pant and each color available, this quickly results in a large data set.
+For example, if you model a Product Variant for each size of pant and each color available, this often results in a large data set.

 When deciding to use product variants, try multiplying the variable attributes with each other.
 This gives a rough idea of how many variants a product might have.